Canadian lottery winners are REQUIRED to pose with their cheques — here’s why

 But that depends on the lottery game.

-The Big Spin, The Bigger Spin, and Plinko are three in-person winning experiences.
+The Big Spin, The Bigger Spin, and Plinko are in-person games.

 “These games have a two-day process at the OLG Prize Centre, so we offer some compensation to our winners outside the Greater Toronto Area (GTA) for overnight accommodations and a meal for those participating in these three games,” Bitonti stated.